sandyol55/Ropey-Cam/README.md

 The figures in the top left of the streaming video frame indicate the measure of (mse) frame to frame change in the video, against the currently set trigger level.
 If motion (or noise) in the video is present, in excess of the trigger level, then video  recording will be activated as indicated by the red REC stamp in the top right.

-If recording is activated when no apparent motion is present in the video then pressing the Inc_TriggerLevel button repeatedly will decrease the sensitivity to frame to frame changes.
+If recording is activated when no apparent motion is present in the video, pressing the Inc_TriggerLevel button repeatedly will increase the frame to frame change threshold  at which recording is triggered.

 Similarly if motion in the frame does not trigger recording press the Dec_TriggerLevel button repeatedly until recording is triggered.

 Once calibrated for the motion/noise environment, test that deliberate motion triggers recording.

-The REC stamp will remain for ~ 6 seconds after motion has dropped below the trigger level to allow the full video file, containing ~3 seconds pre-trigger, X seconds of motion and ~3 seconds of post-motion video, to be saved to disk.
+The REC stamp will remain for ~ 6 seconds after motion has dropped below the trigger level, while the full video file - containing ~3 seconds pre-trigger, X seconds of motion and ~3 seconds of post-motion video -is saved to disk.

 This recording is happening in the background while the live stream continues uninterrupted.